Introduction and implementation timeline

 What are the implications of Awaab's law for providers?

 • Meeting the timescales for emergency repairs may be challenging, especially for smaller providers that have limited in-house resources, or contract out repairs and maintenance.
+Landlords must also keep clear records of all attempts to comply, including correspondence with tenants and contractors.

 • If landlords cannot meet the timescales set out, they must offer tenants alternative accommodation.